tatumio/tatum-js/src/wallet/eth.examples.md

-# Complete flow towards creating BTC wallet and making transactions
+# Complete flow towards creating ETH transactions

 # Get your key from Tatum and use the key as
 ## Import required libraries